khoih-prog/ATtiny_Slow_PWM/README.md

 ### Features

-This library enables you to use ISR-based PWM channels on Arduino AVR ATtiny-based boards (ATtiny3217, etc.) using [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore), to create and output PWM any GPIO pin.
-Because this library doesn't use the powerful purely hardware-controlled PWM with many limitations, the maximum PWM frequency is currently limited at **1000Hz**, which is still suitable for many real-life applications.
-Now you can change the PWM settings on-the-fly
+This library enables you to use ISR-based PWM channels on Arduino AVR ATtiny-based boards (ATtiny3217, etc.) using [**megaTinyCore**](https://github.com/SpenceKonde/megaTinyCore), to create and output PWM any GPIO pin.
+Because this library doesn't use the powerful, high-speed, purely hardware-controlled PWM with **many limitations**, the maximum PWM frequency is currently limited at **1000Hz**, which is still suitable for many real-life applications, such as LED lighting, Servo, etc. Now you can change the PWM settings on-the-fly

 ---

-This library enables you to use Interrupt from Hardware Timers on AVR ATtiny-based boards to create and output PWM to pins.
+This library enables you to use Interrupt from Hardware Timers on **AVR ATtiny-based boards** to create and output PWM to any pins.
 It now supports 64 ISR-based synchronized PWM channels, while consuming only 1 Hardware Timer.
 PWM interval can be very long (uint64_t microsecs / millisecs).
-The most important feature is they're ISR-based PWM channels.
+The most important feature is they're `ISR-based PWM` channels.
 Therefore, their executions are not blocked by bad-behaving functions or tasks.
-This important feature is absolutely necessary for mission-critical tasks.
+This important feature is absolutely necessary for `mission-critical` tasks.
 These hardware PWM channels, using interrupt, still work even if other functions are blocking.
 Moreover, they are much more precise (certainly depending on clock frequency accuracy) than other software PWM using millis() or micros().
 That's necessary if you need to measure some data requiring better accuracy.

 As **Hardware Timers are rare, and very precious assets** of any board, this library now enables you to use up to **64 ISR-based synchronized PWM channels, while consuming only 1 Hardware Timer**.
 Timers' interval is very long (**ulong millisecs**).

-Now with these new **64 ISR-based PWM-channels**, the maximum interval is **practically unlimited** (limited only by unsigned long miliseconds) while **the accuracy is nearly perfect** compared to software PWM channels.
+Now with these new **64 ISR-based PWM-channels**, the maximum interval is **practically unlimited** (limited only by `uint64_t` miliseconds) while **the accuracy is nearly perfect** compared to software PWM channels.

-The most important feature is they're ISR-based PWM channels.
-Therefore, their executions are **not blocked by bad-behaving functions / tasks**.
+The most important feature is they're `ISR-based PWM` channels.
+Therefore, their executions are **not blocked by bad-behaving functions / tasks**, such as connecting to WiFi, Internet or Blynk services.
 This important feature is absolutely necessary for mission-critical tasks.

-The [**ISR_8_PWMs_Array_Complex**](examples/ISR_8_PWMs_Array_Complex) example will demonstrate the nearly perfect accuracy, compared to software PWM, by printing the actual period / duty-cycle in `microsecs` of each of PWM-channels.

-Being ISR-based PWM, their executions are not blocked by bad-behaving functions / tasks, such as connecting to WiFi, Internet or Blynk services.
 You can also have many `(up to 64)` PWM channels to use.

 This non-being-blocked important feature is absolutely necessary for mission-critical tasks.

+The [**ISR_8_PWMs_Array_Complex**](examples/ISR_8_PWMs_Array_Complex) example will demonstrate the nearly perfect accuracy, compared to software PWM, by printing the actual period / duty-cycle in `microsecs` of each of PWM-channels.

 You'll see `software-based` SimpleTimer is blocked while system is connecting to WiFi / Internet / Blynk, as well as by blocking task in loop(), using delay() function as an example.
 The elapsed time then is very unaccurate